Applying for Financial Aid

 - Any required financial aid documents that have not been submitted to MSFS can also be viewed on MyAccess;

-- Students may accept, reduce or reject all or a portion of their financial aid eligibility for the academic year (i.e. a student can accept all of their subsidized federal student loans and reduce or reject their unsubsidized federal student loans);
+- Students may accept, reduce or reject all or a portion of their financial aid eligibility for the academic year (i.e. a student can accept all of their unsubsidized Direct Stafford Loan eligibility and reduce or reject their unsubsidized Direct Grad PLUS Loan);

 - A student who accepts federal student loans as part of their financial aid must then complete the required applications, promissory notes and entrance counseling before our office can disburse those funds.

 Student Loan Applications, Promissory Notes and Entrance Counseling

 Federal Direct Stafford Loan